SocioDroid/leetcode-py-cli/README.md

   <br>
 </h1>

+ - Download all LeetCode Submissions.
+ - Upload them to a github repo
+ - List your submissons with statistics
  - **Async support** to fetch all submissions.
  - Uses **LeetCode's GraphQL** to fetch data.
  - **Github's REST API** integration to auto-create repository.